 This level of pressure is so effective that most teams struggle with ball possession or even getting the ball out of their own half.
 Any Liverpool fan will know what kind of difficulty many teams without creative midfield and aggressive tactics will face when playing against the scousers.

-Since Klopp took over the reds back in 2015, many players have shown interest in adopting Liverpool’s custom tactic on FIFA 22.
+Since Klopp took over the reds back in 2015, many players have shown interest in adopting the Liverpool custom tactics on FIFA 22.